orestescm76/orestescm76/README.md

 # Hi there, I'm Orestes 👋
-I'm a computer engineer in Seville (26 years old) and I have some projects.
+I'm a computer engineer in Linares (Jaén) (26 years old) and I have some projects.
 I like programming and videogames, and I enjoy listening to music all day.
 ## 🔭 I’m currently working on...
+### A Cli application to see fuel prices in Spain
+I wanted to face a new challenge so I'm making a simple application to learn modern C++, CMake, package management, Internet request, Json parsing... etc
 ### Advent of Code 2024 in Rust
 I'm doing the daily problems in Rust, so I can learn the language and have something to post.
 [You can check it out here](https://github.com/orestescm76/Advent2024Rust)